espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Dawnlight (Major).md

 **Effect** The _dawnlight_ casts 5th-level _[[Vitality Lash]]_ or _[[Light]]_, or 4th-level _[[Holy Light]]_ or _[[Vital Beacon]]_.
 The _dawnlight_'s spell attack roll and counteract modifier are +18, and any spell with the light trait is treated as though its counteract level were 1 higher for counteracting darkness.

 Whenever you successfully counteract magical darkness while holding this symbol, the clash of magic unleashes a momentary flash of light.
-Creatures with darkvision in the area of the light spell or targeted by it must succeed at a DC 28 fortitude or be [[Dazzled]] for 1 round.
+Creatures with darkvision in the area of the light spell or targeted by it must succeed at a DC 28 fortitude or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round.
 Those with light blindness are also exposed to bright light.

 * * *